4d/docs/docs/WebServer/webServerSecurity.md

-- **Custom** (default):

-- **Basic protocol**: the name and password entered by the user are sent unencrypted in the HTTP request header.
-This does not ensure total system security since this information could be intercepted and used by a third party.
-It typically requires HTTPS to provide confidentiality.

-- **Digest protocol**: provides a greater level of security since the authentication information is processed by a one-way process called hashing which makes their contents impossible to decipher.

 ### Custom (default)

-Basically in this mode, 4D only calls the `On Web Authentication` database method with user credentials (and other information) for each request that is not already authenticated.
-It's up to the developer to provide the user with a way to authenticate.
-Once the user is authenticated, a user session will manage the user access through a cookie.
+Basically in this mode, it's up to the developer to define how to authenticate users.
+4D only evaluates HTTP requests coming from the web and that require an authentication.

+- if a request corresponds to an opened session on the server (i.e. it has a valid session cookie), it gets access to the requested resource,
-When this option is selected and the 4D web server receives an unauthenticated request, the [`On Web Authentication`](#on-web-authentication) database method is executed (if it exists) and, in addition to $1 and $2, only the IP addresses of the browser and the server ($3 and $4) are provided, the user name and password ($5 and $6) are empty.
-The method must return **True** in $0 if the user is successfully authenticated (and the resquested resource is served), and **False** in $0 if the authentication failed.
+- if a request does not correspond to an opened session, 4D calls the [`On Web Authentication`](#on-web-authentication) database method (if it exists).
+In addition to $1 and $2, only the IP addresses of the browser and the server ($3 and $4) are provided, the user name and password ($5 and $6) are empty.
+The method must return **True** in $0 if the user is successfully authenticated, then the resquested resource is served, or **False** in $0 if the authentication failed.

 > **Warning:** If the `On Web Authentication` database method does not exist, connections are automatically accepted (test mode).

 This authentication mode is the most flexible because it allows you to:

-- provide an interface to the user (e.g. a web form) so that they can create their account in your customer database; validate user requests using a custom algorithm;
+- either, provide an interface to the user (e.g. a web form) so that they can create their account in your customer database; then, you can authenticate users with any custom algorithm;
-- or, delegate the user authentication to a third-party application (e.g. a social network).
+- or, delegate the user authentication to a third-party application (e.g. a social network, SSO).

 You can mix both solutions in your application.

-Verifying the user credentials requires that you:

-provide the user with a way

-(web form, SSO) to create their account; when submitted, in the 4D database, you store only a hash value for the user at the account creation, for example:
+#### Example

+In this example, you let users creating their own account using a web form.
+When they submit the form, the [`On Web Authentication`](#on-web-authentication) database method is called and you can create a new user account.
+The important thing is that you only store a hash value for the password, for example:

 ```4d
+//... creation code
-webUser.hash:=Generate password hash($password)
+ds.webUser.hash:=Generate password hash($password)
-webUser.save()
+ds.webUser.save()
 ```

-- provide the user with a way (e.g. a web form) to authenticate; when the form is submitted, the [`On Web Authentication`](#on-web-authentication) database method is called.
-In this method, use the `WEB GET VARIABLES` command to get entered values and the `Verify password hash` command to check the password:
+Then, you provide the user with a way (e.g. a "login" web form) to authenticate; when the form is submitted, the [`On Web Authentication`](#on-web-authentication) database method is called.
+In the method, you can use the `WEB GET VARIABLES` command to get values posted through the "login" form and the `Verify password hash` command to check the password:

 ```4d
 C_LONGINT($posit)